kikihsieh/DragonAdventureBonanza/README.md

     * **The levels are too hard!**
         * Added collectible hearts throughout the level to regain health
     * **It's hard to hit stuff when I shoot**
-       * Made the player projectiles bigger and its collision boxes bigger
+       * Made the player projectiles bigger and its collision box bigger
 ### External Integration
-* FreeType Library Integration - used for text rendering of player health (all levels), boss health (boss level) , and number of torches collected (level 2, cave level)
+* FreeType Library Integration - used for text rendering of player health (all levels), boss health (boss level) , and number of torches collected (level 2, cave level), Loading screen

 ### Advanced Graphics
 * Parallax scrolling background for all three levels (forest, cave, snow)